Detect a Point Inside a Quadratic Region Using C# | Senior Secondary Maths Tutorial

 ax2 + bx + (c-y) = 0

-Code to Detect Entrance into Quadratic Region in C#
+C# Code Example: Detecting Entrance into a Quadratic Region

 as that of the ball.